tipi-build/docs/05-dependencies.md

 The platform library dependencies have to be specified as follows:

-- `"PackageName::+component"` if the component is an option of PackageName to be linked but is always shipped with PackageName ( *e.g.* header only Boost distribution via `"Boost::+boost"` if our project uses that)
+- `"PackageName::+component"` if the component is an option of said package that is always shipped with inside but must be linked explicitly ( *e.g.* header only Boost distribution via `"Boost::+boost"` if our project uses that)
-- `"PackageName::component"` if the component is to be linked and needs to be fetched separately. ( *e.g.* `"Boost::filesystem"` is not shipped in the header only distribution of Boost, so it has to be declared explicitely)
+- `"PackageName::component"` if the component is to be linked and needs to be fetched separately. ( *e.g.* `"Boost::filesystem"` is not shipped in the header only distribution of Boost, so it has to be declared explicitly)
 - `"target::native-name"` if the component is already installed on the environment and should be used. ( *e.g.* linking against `libdl.so` on Linux can be specified by adding `"linux::dl"` )

 ##### CMake built platform dependencies